SE-2/SE-2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+In this system Users should be able to access their content and personalized offers by registering, creating and editing their profiles.
+This program should offer suggestions of books, music, movies and podcasts to the user.
+Users should be able to filter system suggestions based on different categories and genres and add them to their favorites.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`